taotriad/BabySomnia/Basic_facts_about_Dreamcatcher.md

 * Most of their title tracks are pop/rock with other influences mixed in.
 * Almost all their songs are composed by the same duo; **Ollounder** (Oh Jong Hoon) & **Leez** (Lee Soo Min).
 * Leez left the company in 2022 when offered an exclusive contract with Hi-Hat Co., Ltd as music director.
+* Ollounder left the company in 2024 to focus on his band, Parameter.
 * Rock isn't very popular in South Korea, at least partially related to the "Rux scandal".
 Feel free to read about it, but watching any videos you might find is not recommended.
 * Their company used to be called Happy Face Entertainment (HFE; logotype: a red smiling face).
 Nowadays it's called Dreamcatcher Company (DCC).
 * The official fan club is called InSomnia.
 * InSomnia has a reputation for being helpful (and thankful!) towards reactors and welcoming towards newcomers.
 This guide aims to continue that tradition.
   That said, as the fandom has grown, inevitably there has been a surge of both sasaengs and toxic fans.
 * The leader of Dreamcatcher, JiU, has said that she would want to collaborate with all girl groups.
 It stands to reason that any good InSomnia should behave well towards other fandoms.
+* In February 2025 it was announced that Handong, Dami, and Gahyun would not extend their contracts with Dreamcatcher Company, but that they will remain members of Dreamcatcher.
+  Dami intends to go solo (presumably mostly as a producer and composer), while Gahyun has stated that she wants to become an actress.
+Handong has not yet expressed future plans, but it's likely that she will move back home to China.

 ## About the members